-Now you understand where your safety razor and blades are and aren’t allowed, it’s useful to know how to pack your accessories to avoid any damage or breakages during the flight.
+Now you understand where your safety razor and blades are and aren’t allowed, it’s useful to know how to pack your accessories to avoid any damage during the flight.
 According to the TSA, ‘any sharp objects in checked bags should be sheathed or securely wrapped to prevent injury to baggage handlers and inspectors’ so make sure you don’t pack in a hurry and end up leaving your safety razor exposed among your belongings.
-If you don’t already use one, a toiletry bag is a great way to keep all your grooming accessories in one place and you can be extra cautious by wrapping your safety razor in a cloth or using a dedicated travel case to stop it moving around in your bag.
-Not only does this protect you and the airport staff from the sharp object, but it stops your high-quality razor from being damaged along the way or causing any spillages by piercing your other travel products.
+If you don’t already use one, a wash bag is a great way to keep all your grooming accessories in one place and you can be extra cautious by wrapping your safety razor in a cloth or using a dedicated travel case to stop it moving around in your bag.
+Not only does this protect you and the airport staff from the sharp object, but it stops your high-quality razor from being damaged along the way or causing any spillages from the razor piercing your other holiday essentials.

 Now you’re clued up on which types of razors are allowed to be packed, you can plan accordingly.
 If you have a bag to be checked-in, take your usual double-edge safety razor along.
 If not, opt for either an electric or disposable option.
-Disposable razors may not allow you to achieve such a close shave, but you can keep your beard at bay and dispose of the razor before you head home leaving one less thing to pack.
+Disposable razors will not allow you to achieve such a close shave, but you can keep your beard at bay and dispose of the razor before you head home, leaving one less thing to pack.
 If you’re taking your usual safety razor along in your suitcase, don’t forget the blades.
-You may be able to pick these up wherever you’re going but it can involve hunting down a local pharmacy or drugstore and leave you with less time for soaking up the sun.
+You may be able to pick these up wherever you’re going but this involves hunting down a local pharmacy or supermarket, which leaves you with less time for soaking up the sun.